chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.md

 ## Reference Points

 Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
-Sustainable total yields are estimated to be 2.24 mt when using an $\text{SPR}_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of unfished ($SB_{40\%}$) was estimated to be 3.41 millions of eggs.
+The estimated sustainable total yields are estimated to be 2.24 mt when using an $\text{SPR}_{50\%}$ reference harvest rate.
+The spawning output equivalent to 40 percent of unfished ($\text{SB}_{40\%}$) was estimated to be 3.41 million eggs.

-The 2020 spawning output relative to unfished equilibrium spawning output is above the target of 40 percent of unfished spawning output in 2020 (42 percent, Figure \ref{fig:depl}).
-The fishing intensity, $1-\text{SPR}$, has bounced above and below the harvest rate limit ($\text{SPR}_{50\%}$) in recent years (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
+The spawning output relative to unfished equilibrium in 2021 is estimated to be above the management target of 40 percent of unfished spawning output (42 percent, Figure \ref{fig:depl}).
+The fishing intensity, $1-\text{SPR}$, has been above and below the harvest rate limit ($\text{SPR}_{50\%}$) in recent years (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
 The base model estimates that the stock has not fallen below the biomass target and fishing intensity has not exceeded the target (Figure \ref{fig:phase}).
 Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 ## Harvest Projections and Decision Tables

 A ten year projection of the base model with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying and $P^*$ = 0.45 for years 2023-2032 with all removals allocated to the recreational fleet (Table \ref{tab:project}).
 The removals in 2021 and 2022 were set based on the adopted Annual Catch Limits (ACLs) for copper rockfish N. 40$^\circ$ 10' Lat.
-N. and the percent allocation (26 percent) for Washington state provided by the PFMC Groundfish Management Team (GMT, personal communication).
+N. allocated to Washington state (26 percent, PFMC Groundfish Management Team, personal communication).

 The decision table uncertainty axes and catch levels to be determined later.

 ## Evaluation of Scientific Uncertainty

 The estimated uncertainty in the base model around the 2021 spawning output is $\sigma$ = 0.1 and the uncertainty in the base model around the 2021 OFL is $\sigma$ = 0.09.
-The estimated model uncertainty was less than the category 2 groundfish data moderate assessment default value of  $\sigma$ = 1.0.
+The estimated model uncertainty was less than the category 2 groundfish data-moderate assessment default value of  $\sigma$ = 1.0.

 ## Research and Data Needs